Water Management Environment & a Changing Paradigm

 While water is a resource that people cannot live without, it can also bring irreparable damage.
 It thus has to be kept in check as well as managed for human use.
 Reservoirs or embankments would normally be used to maintain water flow but were ineffective as a means to control water during floods (Joongang Daily, 2001).

 Until modern times, water management was linear in a sense, and its sole purpose was to manage supply and make the most effective use of it.
 In other words, people would intervene through social and economic means to utilize and manage the water from the rain that flows into the rivers and lakes, after which the water would once again be released into the ocean.

 Today, water management has to be cyclic in nature in order to meet increasing demands, not simply due to climate change or economic considerations.
-Water needs to be sustainably managed through this generations it could happen when the relevant policies work together.
+Water needs to be managed in a sustainable way through the generations because this is what is required by the times.
+To that end, it is necessary to develop the relevant policies.

 Access to the sewer system in Seoul stands at 100%.
 As of 2013, 3.16 million m³/day of sewage water can be processed at 4 water treatment centers, with 3 other facilities dedicated to processing solid human waste (10,500 m³/day).